kishanpatel789/kp_data_dev_site/content/posts/023_GitStash.md

 **Scenario 1**: You're in deep work, cranking out some code for a new feature.

 *Ping*.
 The boss says there's a bug in the `main` branch you need to look at.
-But you're not in a good spot to save (i.e. commit) your work. 🙁
+But you're not in a good spot to save your work. 🙁

 ```text
 > git status